 It is the goal of The Untrammeled Wild to give a unique, down-to-Earth perspective of resource conservation from “boots on the ground”.
 This website also contains educational information about bush skills, backpacking, foraging, survival, and primitive technology.

 About the Author

-Jay is currently working for the US Forest Service as a Backcountry Ranger in the Red River Gorge Geological Area and adjacent Clifty Wilderness.
+Jay is currently working for the US Forest Service as a Forestry Technician in the Gila National Forest.
 He is a proud member of the Society for Wilderness Stewardship, and a Leave No Trace Trainer.
-Jay spends most of his time patrolling backcountry trails, conducting botanical research, and learning primitive skills.

 - The Untrammeled Wild is not a business or a non-profit.
 It is simply a blog, and the author’s opinions stated within this site should not be represented as a direct message from any land management agency, federal or state.

 - Many of the articles here are educational, but this blog should not be used as a primary resource for research.
-The author encourages viewers to explore other sources for information.
-Linked websites in blog posts are provided here for your benefit to research.
+The author encourages viewers to explore other sources for information, including websites linked in blog posts on this site, which the author considers pertinent for research.

 - This site contains some product review articles.
 These posts are simply the author’s findings from using the products – this site is not a buying-guide.
 Please do your own research.

 - The author makes no claim to be an “expert” or “adept” in the matter of botany, or any subject, for that matter.

 - All the plants and fungi the author gathers for foraging are collected in areas where he has permission, or such activity of harvesting plants and fungi is permitted.
 Please check your local laws, and respect others’ land.
 The author does not hold himself responsible for any injury acquired from foraging activities.